 One super cool aspect of the Hubba Hubba is that it can be pitched using only the poles, the rainfly, and the Hubba Hubba Footprint (sold separately) or a basic tarp.
 If you are really looking to cut weight this is a great pitch option!

-Since we are talking about weight here, let’s also talk about packability.
+Since we are talking about weight here, let’s also talk about packability and packed size.

 How well does the Hubba Hubba fit inside your backpack?
 Very well.
-The Hubba Hubba comes with an ultra-compact compression sack so it squeezes down into a nice tight log shape.
+The Hubba Hubba comes with an ultra-compact compression sack so it squeezes down into a nice tight log shape inside its stuff sack.

 Now that I have this 3 lbs.
 13 oz beauty I find that it takes up about half the amount of space as my former tent.
 The difference is huge.
-I can now even go with a smaller backpack (58 liter) and all of my gear fits perfectly alongside the Hubba Hubba.
+I can now even go with a smaller backpack (58 liter) and all of my gear fits perfectly alongside the Hubba Hubba in its stuff sack.

 MSR Hubba Hubba Breathability and Ventilation

 The Hubba Hubba offers up several features that allow for fantastic airflow.
 There is nothing worse than sleeping in a stifling, breeze-less tent.